tammukul/UNION-OpenSource-MOBA/README.md

 6. To enable mouse support:
   * Find the GameControls GameObject in the scene
   * Check the UseWithMouse property on the InputManager
   * [note:] the mouse is acts as a single touch input.
-Although it may be abit awkward in the editor, click->dragging on the left-half of the screen will move the character directionally, while click->dragging on the right-half of the screen will shoot directionally.
+Although it may be a bit awkward in the editor, click->dragging on the left-half of the screen will move the character directionally, while click->dragging on the right-half of the screen will shoot directionally.
 For best results play on a multi-touch Android device.

 5. Usage Instructions:
 ----
-The game m​ust​ be played (started) from the Landing scene.
+The game must​ be played (started) from the Landing scene.
 It will initialize all the needed references (Facebook, PlayFab, audio manager, etc), and start the login process, to be able to access all features, and properly connect to Photon and join a room.

 See extra documentation:
   1. Documentation/Union-Usagedocument.pdf